Producer Licensing Services FAQ

 A Letter of Clearance may requested when the resident producer is leaving the state and wishes to be licensed in another state.

 At this time, clearance letter requests are not available through SIRCON or NIPR.
-To obtain a Letter of Clearance, please submit the Change/ Request Form by faxing to 801-538-3830 or emailing as a PDB attachment to email@example.com.
+To obtain a Letter of Clearance, please submit the Clearance Letter Request Form by faxing to 801-538-3830 or emailing as a PDF attachment to email@example.com.

-If you wish to convert your resident license to a non-resident license, please complete Change/ Request Form with your new residential, mailing and business addresses, new phone numbers, and email address.
+If you wish to convert your resident license to a non-resident license, please complete Clearance Letter Request Form with your new residential, mailing and business addresses, new phone numbers, and email address.
 We will issue you a non-resident license free of charge.

 **Please be aware that the expiration date of your non-resident license will be the same as your resident license.
 You must obtain your resident license in your new home state within 60 days of issuance of non-resident license in the State of Utah.
 If the new license is not obtained within 60 days, your Utah non-resident license will be inactivated for failure to maintain home state license.
 Reinstatement fees will be assessed if you wish to reactivate.